tmpierce/tmpierce/README.md

 ### About Me

-* :earth_africa:  Based in New York, 10 years of experience as a Business Intelligence Analyst for NYC-Based Startups
+* :earth_africa:  Based in New York, 10 years of experience managing data for NYC-Based Startups.
+Most recently Director of QA at Allazo Health

 * :desktop_computer:  See my portfolio of [Python, DBT and SQL](https://github.com/tmpierce/portfolio)